GSA-TTS/piipan-open-source/docs/adr/0027-use-event-sourcing-for-match-resolution.md

 ### Consequences for the program

 An Event Sourcing approach will open up a wide range of features and functionality with relatively little effort.
-Eligibility workers and FNS could easily view entire activity history for a match.
+Eligibility workers and Tenant could easily view entire activity history for a match.
 They could view activity history for a single state or multiple states.
 They could also see the effect of automated processes on match resolution, like for the future "Bulk" matching.

 There is also opportunity for finer grained metrics data.
-Not only would FNS be able to track how often matches are being closed, but they could monitor how quickly states are taking specific actions to resolve matches.
+Not only would Tenant be able to track how often matches are being closed, but they could monitor how quickly states are taking specific actions to resolve matches.